jensdietrich/se-teaching/asm/README.md

 # ASM-Based Bytecode Analysis and Manipulation

-## Static Analysis
+## Static Analysis 1 - Finding Synthetic Fields and Methods

-`nz.ac.vuw.jenz.asm.staticanalysis.FindSyntheticMethodsAndFields` is an example of a simple static analysis.
+`nz.ac.vuw.jenz.asm.staticanalysis1.FindSyntheticMethodsAndFields` is an example of a simple static analysis.
 It scans bytecode for the presence of synthetic fields and methods.
 It uses a byte code visitor for this purpose, defined in `SyntheticMemberFinder`.

-To run this utility, it needs one argument pointing to a folder containing bytecode (i.e. some Java classes).
-It is possible to run the tool on itself by using `target/classes` as argument (this folder is created when building the project with `mvn compile`).
+Run unit tests in `nz.ac.vuw.jenz.asm.staticanalysis1.TestFindSyntheticMethodsAndFields` to see this in action, they use test data with synthetic field generated to access outer class instances, and synthetic bridge methods generated to compile an overridden method with covariant return type.

 ## Dynamic Analysis and Byte Code Manipulation with an ASM-Based Agent